BPA-CSIRO-Workshops/btp-module-template-md/docs/modules/setup_editing/editing.md

 ## Github Repository

-The tutorials Github repository is here: https://github.com/BPA-CSIRO-Workshops/btp-manuals-md
+The tutorials Github repo is here: https://github.com/BPA-CSIRO-Workshops/btp-manuals-md
-The template GitHub repoitory is here: https://github.com/BPA-CSIRO-Workshops/btp-module-template-md
+The template GitHub repo is here: https://github.com/BPA-CSIRO-Workshops/btp-module-template-md

 ## How to work on them locally